Admissible anytime-valid sequential inference must rely on nonnegative martingales: Reducing admissible composite inference to the pointwise case

 The proposition provides a generic reduction from the composite setting to the pointwise setting for performing \emph{valid} inference, but we can deduce a similar result for admissible inference, presented later.
 While Proposition~\ref{prop:pointwise-to-composite} forms a useful building block, it makes no mention of martingales.
-Nevertheless, we now have the appropriate context in place to summarize some of our central results.
-Below, we use the notions of \emph{essential supremum} and \emph{essential infimum}, which we review in Appendix~\ref{sec:esssup}, and note that we will need the additional restriction that $\Pcal$ is locally dominated in order for these essential extrema to be well defined.
+The notions of essential supremum and essential infimum used below are reviewed in Appendix~\ref{sec:esssup}.
+Note that we will need the additional restriction that $\Qcal$ is locally dominated in order for these essential extrema to be well defined.